ClaraNicolini/BagOfWords/README.md

-# BagOfWords
+# Bag Of Words - Python Project
-Python bag of words ML and cosine similarity algorithm
+Python Bag of Words ML and cosine similarity algorithm for film search based on word similarity

 ### Setup
 - Open the project in VSCode or Anaconda